01 Getting Started

 Screenshot of the insert form window

-5. Click the + icon on the left of the canvas and add any elements to the form, for instance, buttons, text, or input elements.
+5. Click the + icon on the left of the canvas and add any elements to the Form, such as buttons, text, or input elements.

 Screenshot showing elements added to the form